 A palace of scandal and secrets

 Nowadays, most royal palaces and thought of with the kind of respect that the modern royal family has for most people.
 We’re far away from the time of court intrigues and scandal.
 But that doesn’t mean that we’ve lost every trace of them.
 If you want a tour that goes into the depths of just how seedy and thrilling the life of the monarch could be, then you want to head for the palace of one of the most well-known and most scandalous, the Hampton Court Palace of Henry VIII.
-There’s adultery, execution, religious fervor and power rivalries all wrapped up in the tour, which includes even a look at the crown of the old monarch himself.
+There’s adultery, execution, religious fervour and power rivalries all wrapped up in the tour, which includes even a look at the crown of the old monarch himself.

 London’s history is fraught with tension, darkness, and scandal.
 Which makes it home for some of the absolute best bits of tourist storytelling you can find in the world.
 So, make sure the next time you hit the capital city that you’re taking a few steps away from the bright lights of the high street into a darker story altogether.